MY PRINCE DOUG WEDDING MEMORIES TO REMEMBER ALWAYS. . .

-ABOUT US Doug and I shared 25 amazing years, 23 of them as husband and wife.
-These were the happest of my life and went by much too quickly.
-After being told he had six months to live, Doug fought another six years, most of them rewarding.
-But his cancer finally took him in September 2023.
-2025 was our 26th Anniversary, and I miss him every day.
+ABOUT US Doug and I shared 25 wonderful years, 23 married.
+These were the happiest of my life, going by much too quickly.
+After being told he had six months to live, Doug fought another six years with the help of MD Anderson in Houston, TX, but his cancer finally took him in September 2023.
+April 2026 was our 26th Anniversary.
+I miss him every day.

 "THE ONE" There are no perfect couples, but there are those who are perfect for each other.
 That was our life and I will always be grateful we found each other.
-I thank God for all the photos of special moments, especially this one from April 2000.
+Thrilled with all the photos of special moments, especially this April 2000 one!

 TWO DREAMS REALIZED . . .

-PEBBLE BEACH TRIP As share on my BIOGRAPHY page, In Autumn 2022, the last item on Doug's "bucket list" happened when we joined another couple we loved at Pebble Beach.
-Perfect weather, perfect friends, perfect golf in the low 70s with a Scottish bagpiper at dusk.
+PEBBLE BEACH As shared on my BIOGRAPHY page, the last item on Doug's "bucket list" happened when we joined longtime pals Darrell Hunt and Mo McFadden at Pebble Beach in Fall 2022.
+Great weather, great friends, great golf in the low 70s with a Scottish bagpiper at dusk.
 Who could ask for more?

-2023 BIRTHDAYS & ANNIVERSARY With plans dashed by COVID twice, we returned to our Princeville, Kawaii resort, then to Maui to visit Doug's pals Jim and Debi Gordon's cottage, then back for more time in Kawaii with niece Izzy and nephew Scot whose aunt and uncle lived nearby.
-Precious memories!
+2023 BIRTHDAYS & ANNIVERSARY With plans dashed by COVID twice, we returned to our Princeville, Kawaii resort, also hopping over to Maui to visit Jim and Debi Gordon, then back for more time in Kawaii with niece Izzy and nephew Scot. whose aunt and uncle lived near us in Princeville.
+The best!

 CELEBRATING AGAIN . . .

-CHOICES After the proposal, it's the start of the process that brings many of these.
-As you go through the process of planning details, remember to breathe and take time to appreciate all the good moments you are creating.
+CHOICES After the proposal, it's the start of the process that brings many choices.
+As you go through the process of planning details, remember to breathe and take time to appreciate all the good moments as they come.
 Best wishes for not only a joy-filled future, but the courage to become a team to meet the issues that life will inevitably bring your way.
 A good marriage is everything.

 Everyone wants a beautiful invitation.
 These are easy to find online and at stationery shops, but it you want something truly unique and completely personal, my work may be a good fit for you.
 As an award-winning fine artist, professional graphic designer, and art director with decades of experience, I can create almost any type of invitation to suit your taste.
 However . . .

-STEP 1 • INITIAL CONSULTATION This complimentary consultation is all about details. it's best to do this in-person where I'll share sample paintings (and more) created over the years.
-I usually don't suggest online consultations, but it can be the only way.
-NOTE You may have found an invite you like please share it now.
+STEP 1 • INITIAL CONSULTATION This complimentary consultation is all about details. it's best to do this in-person where I share sample paintings and more created over the years.
+I usually don't do online consultations, but sometimes, it's the only way.
+NOTE You may have found an invite you like, this is the time to share it.

-YOUR PARTNER-TO-BE If your fiance is with you and you both are sticklers for the tradition of not seeing you in your gown before the share as a wedding gift.
-A little planning, plus cooperation from friends and family, can go a long way toward helpng you decide.
+YOUR PARTNER-TO-BE If your fiance is with you and you both are sticklers for the tradition of the groom not seeing the bride in her wedding gown before the ceremony, the gift of a wedding portrait can be a challenge.
+If that's your wish, cooperation from friends and family, can go a long way toward making this happen.

 AM I THE RIGHT DESIGNER All my work is custom and much of it hand-made, so smaller orders are best.
 We'll discuss quantity, timeframe for completion, collateral items, and whether my work is the best fit for us all.

 COPYRIGHT All my work is copyrighted (©).
 You will notice the (©) icon on all my art.
 Please respect it.
-After I create your art, I reserve the right to use it to promote my business on my webite and product i.e. calendars, etc. Copyright means you may NOT reproduce the image in ANY manner without my written permission.
+After I create your art, I reserve the right to use it to promote my business on my website and products i.e. calendars, etc. Copyright means you may NOT reproduce the image in ANY manner without my written permission.

-Highlight The art (left) I did of our wedding party was a gift for my husband on our 4th Wedding Anniversary.
-NOTE: I've shared 10 other paintings below in the Examples of my Wedding Portraits section.
+Highlight! • The art (left) I created of our wedding party was a gift for my husband on our 4th Wedding Anniversary.
+NOTE I've shared 10 other paintings below in the Examples of my Wedding Portraits section one NEW!

 THUMBNAIL SKETCH At this stage, you will have chosen your setting and shared images of it with me either on-line or in-person.
-If not, in some cases I can do an small photo shoot of the church, grounds, gardens or whatever you've selected.
-At this time, we'll address the specifics of your portrait.
+If not, in some cases I can schedule a short photo shoot of the church, grounds, gardens or whatever you've selected.
+At this time, we'll address the image specifics.

 A SIMPLE FORMULA I charge by the number of hours I estmate it will take to complete the artwork using all the details gathered in our complimentary planning meeting.
 We'll sign an agreement and I'll receive your deposit of 50% of the total estimated amount.
 The balance of 50% plus any additional incurred expenses by changes or additions to the art is due upon receipt.
 At that time, sales tax if in Washington State for the entire amount is also due.
 I accept VISA, MASTERCARD, DISCOVER, AMERICAN EXPRESS, and in some cases, personal checks.

-STEP 4 & 5 • NOTE Find these near the foot of this page.
+STEP 4 & 5 • NOTE Find these below on this page.

 10 WEDDING PORTRAITS CREATED OVER THE YEARS FOR BOTH CLIENTS AND DEAR FRIENDS